How to make the most of your law vacation placement

 A little knowledge goes a long way.
 If you’ve read up on the firm and have some intelligent questions ready you’ll be able to show you’re genuinely interested in its work.
 It’ll also help you connect with your new colleagues.

-‘Our partners enjoy spending time with the students, talking to them in detail about the work and opportunities on offer at the firm,’ says Reynolds Porter Chamberlain HR officer Katherine Pirie.
+‘Our partners enjoy spending time with the students, talking to them in detail about the work and opportunities on offer at the firm,’ says Reynolds Porter Chamberlain's legal resourcing manager, Katherine Pirie.
 ‘They are always impressed with those students who arrive well prepared with questions as it often leads to lively and interesting discussions!’

 Network on your vacation placement